envi/olesia-khomchyn.github.io/docs/Envi_OData_Examples.md

 ```
 ## <span style="color: #F05D30">Partially Update Existing Entity </span>

-In addition to full entity update, Envi API supports partial update based on provided delta with a help of the PATCH HTTP method.
+In addition to full entity update, Envi API supports partial update based on the provided data with a help of the PATCH HTTP method.
 In case of entity patching, only changed fields should be sent to API.
 For example, if you want to update only Inventory No filed, do the following:

 1. Create a new Inventory entity.